matter-labs/zksync-lite-docs/docs/sdk/checkout/reference.md

 The main export of the library is the `CheckoutManager` class, which must be instantiated separately for each checkout.

 The library also exports `Constants`, `Types`, `Utils`.
-These export constants, type definitions and type guards, as well as some utility functions.
+They export constants, type definitions and type guards, as well as some utility functions.

 It also exports functions that might be commonly used: